Hylands House: John Comyns 1740–1760 & John Richard Comyns 1760–1797

 Sir John Comyns died in 1740, without surviving children, and left the estate to his nephew, John Comyns of Romford.
 In 1759, John Comyns commissioned a monument to the life of his beloved uncle, which can be seen at the family vault in Writtle Church.
 John in turn left Hylands to his son, John Richard Comyns in 1760.

 Cornelius Kortright 1797–1814

-In 1797 Cornelius Kortright purchased Hylands House and employed the well-known landscape architect Humphry Repton, who set about redesigning the gardens.
-Kortright planned to add the east and west wings, a colonnaded portico and cover the whole house in white stucco.
+In 1797 Cornelius Kortright purchased Hylands House and employed the well-known landscape architect Humphry Repton, who advised the addition of east and west wings, a colonnaded portico, and covering the whole house in white stucco.
 Kortright purchased an additional 150 acres of land to accommodate the scheme and by 1814 the changes made to the estate were extensive.
 However, despite the grand plans, Kortright did not see the House through to completion as his ever-increasing family required them to relocate to a much larger residence, in nearby Fryerning.

+Cornelius Kortright was a member of The Merino Society of the UK in 1811.